Novelist Michael Nath talks about The Fall.

 Paul Hanley was the drummer in The Fall from 1980-85 and now plays with Brix & The Extricated.
 His debut book Leave The Capital: A History of Manchester Music in 13 Recordings was nominated for the ARSC Award for Excellence in Historical Recorded Sound Research.

-HAVE A BLEEDIN GUESS: The Story of Hex Enduction Hour Advance copies of a paperback edition can be ordered direct from Route and will be disptached from 20th November.
-The book is not be available through other trade outlets until March 2020.
+HAVE A BLEEDIN GUESS: The Story of Hex Enduction Hour signed paperback edition (while stocks last) can be ordered direct from Route.
 CLICK HERE TO ORDER

 Wednesday 23rd October